Medicine Bottles Are Not Toys - Not For Child's Play

 Even the comforting "Child Proof" cap is not all-preventing.
 According to the Illinois Poison Center: "What is critically important to remember, though, is that these caps are child-resistant, not child-proof."
 They go on to quote the Poison Prevention Packaging Act where it says “packaging that is designed to be significantly difficult for children under 5 years of age to open…within a reasonable time…it does not mean all children will not be able to open within a reasonable amount of time.”
 As the Center goes on to explain: "In other words, the caps can slow kids down, but will not completely prevent children from opening the bottle.
 After all, the caps need to be opened by adults within a reasonable amount of time."

 Feeding Creativity While Curbing Dangers

 Now, for us and parents like us, there's a strong urge to allow and encourage our children to explore freely and experiment with new things.
 We are trying hard not to become the stereotypical parents from the 60's sitcoms that are constantly imposing expansive rules or yelling "Don't Play With That!" (hence our domain name and motto).

-So, when our babies reach for things they shouldn't be reaching for, there are two dueling principles in mind.
+So, when our babies reach for things they shouldn't be reaching for (we have some reasons why they do), there are two dueling principles in mind.
 One principle demands from us to build a guardrail around anything that puts our children in danger.
 The other principle , however, reminds us not to stifle our children's creativity and not to create any unnecessary taboos.